 Yoga to Strengthen Your Backside

-If one of your fitness goals is to have sculpt a firm derriere, then think beyond your typical squat routine and try yoga.
+If one of your fitness goals is to sculpt a firm derriere, then think beyond your typical squat routine and try yoga.
 Strengthening your butt has more benefits than good aesthetics.

 The glute muscles are comprised of three sections: